ASH-khan/notebook/git_commands.md

     git commit -am "a good message"     // adding and commiting from staging index into repository in one shot

     git status                          // viewing the status

+###### Working with the staging environment, reverting commited files
+    git checkout index.html             // to undo changes in the working directory

+    git checkout -- fileName            // to undo changes -- means to stay in the same branch

+    git reset HEAD fileName             // to undo / unstage changes from staging index back into working directory

+    git commit --amend -m "message"     // amending the last commit adding the changes to the last commit.

+    git checkout SHA-1 filename         // SHA-1 must be the first 8 or 10 characters of the commit you want to retrieve
+                                        // retrieving older version of file

+    git revert SHA-1                    // reverting a commit

 ####### The GIT log command (viewing the commit log)
     git log